Vardkin/Porto/README.md

-<a id="Containers-Sections"></a>
+<a id="Sections"></a>
-### Containers Sections
+### Sections

-Container `Sections` are another very important aspect in the Porto architecture.
+Section are another very important aspect in the Porto architecture.

+A **Section** is a group of related containers.
+It can be a **service** _(micro or bigger)_, or a sub-system within the main system, or antyhing else.

 *Think of a Section as a rows of containers on a cargo ship.
 Well organized containers in rows, speeds up the loading and unloading of related containers for a specific customer.*

-To avoid having tens of containers on the root of your containers folder, you can group related Containers into Sections.

 The basic definition of a Section is a folder that contains related Containers.
 However the benifits are huge.
-Think of Sections as bounded context, where each section represents a portion of your system.
+(A section is equivalent to a bounded context from the Domain-driven design) Each section represents a portion of your system and is completely isolated from other sections.

+A Section can be deployed separatly.

+#### Example 1:

-Example: if you're building a racing game like Need for Speed, you may have the following two sections: the Race Section and the Lobby Section, where each section contains a Car Container and a Car Model inside it, but with different properties and functions.
+If you're building a racing game like Need for Speed, you may have the following two sections: the Race Section and the Lobby Section, where each section contains a Car Container and a Car Model inside it, but with different properties and functions.
-In this example the Car Model of the Race section can contain the business logic for accelerating and controlling the car, while the Car Model of the Lobby Section contains the business logic for customizing the car before the race.
+In this example the Car Model of the Race section can contain the business logic for accelerating and controlling the car, while the Car Model of the Lobby Section contains the business logic for customizing the car (color, accessories..) before the race.

 Sections allows separating large Model into smaller ones.
 And they can provide boundaries for different Models in your system.

 If you prefer simplicity or you have only single team working on the project, you can have no Sections at all (where all Containers live in the containers folder) which means your project is a single section.
 In this case if the project grew quickly and you decided you need to start using sections, you can make a new project also with a single section, this is known as Micro-Services.
 In Micro-Services each section "project portion" live in its own project (repository) and they can communicate over the network usually using the HTTP protocol.

+#### Example 2:

+In a typical e-commerce application you can have the following sections: Inventory Section, Shipping Section, Order Section, Payment Section, Catalog Section and more...

+As you can imagine each of these Sections can be a micro-service by itself.
+And can be extracted and deployed on its own server based on the traffic it receives.

+<a id="Sections-Interactions"></a>
+#### Sections Communication

+- A Section MUST be isolated and SHOULD NOT depends on any other Section.
+- A Section MAY listen to Events fired by other Sections.
+(Commands can be used as alternative to Events).

 <br>